muratk3n/thirdwave/en/2020/04/turks-culture-national-narrative.md

 The solution lies in the identity being rebuilt based on historic reality.
 Pick a different name, Anatolians, New Galatians, South Eurasians, whatever.
-It needs to be something that signifies *the place*, instead of a weird ethnicity, distant past that noone can truly define.
+Decentralize.
+Even Germany has states which are a certain level of autonomy.
+And they lived through Hitler!
+The identity needs to be something that signifies *the place*, instead of a weird ethnicity, distant past that noone can truly define.